National Consensus Statement: By, With and for People Impacted by BPD

 We now invite YOUR support to add your voice to ours as we advocate for everyone with BPD (and their support network) to access timely and equitable access to treatment and support from an appropriately skilled workforce.

-Download the Statement as a pdf or read online.
+Download the Statement as a pdf.

 We acknowledge the support of the following organisations who endorsed this document.